 On this page you will find a range of training resources.
-Some are online and immediately accessible mostly in video format.
-On the right hand side bar, you will also find details of evaluation related training courses provided by different institutions in the West of England region.
+Below are locally produced videos you can access immediately giving a basic introduction to the evaluation cycle.
+On the right hand side are details of evaluation related training courses provided by different institutions in the West of England.
 Some of these are free of charge, and some come with a course fee.

 This short video gives you real-world insight into evidence-informed commissioning, as told by commissioners, GPs and other staff working in the West of England.
 It explains why it is so important in our current climate and succinctly sets the scene and context.
 You may want to share it in a meeting or show it at the beginning of a teaching session.
 (Duration: 3:20)

-The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – Do – Study – Act (PDSA)’.
+The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – Do – Study – Act (PDSA)’, with an initial step added.
 Working through these videos, alongside cross referencing the evaluation toolkit, will provide you with knowledge, skills and resources to start planning your evaluation.

 This video explains Step 1 (Identify & Understand): identify your stakeholders and understand the purpose of the service in order to ensure a clear and useful evaluation.
 (Duration: 3:16)